 2.4.1.1.
-CAUSE FOR FINAL GRADE APPEALS
+CAUSE FOR FINAL GRADE APPEAL

 In order to appeal a final grade, a student must offer convincing arguments that good cause exists for mandating a change of grade.
-A request for a grade appeal is not automatically granted.
+A request for a grade appeal is not always automatically granted.

-- A. Each of the following reasons, if supported by sufficient evidence, shall constitute "good cause": - Assignment of a grade that is malicious and/or discriminatory: i.e., in determining the grade, the Course Director or Coordinator, Program Director, Clinical Preceptor or Systems Co-coordinator ("professor") clearly did not apply the same standards used for grading other members of the class whose work and behavior were similar to those of the appealing student. - Assignment of a grade that is arbitrary and/or capricious: i.e., the professor had apparently no discernible rationale for arriving at the grade given. - Assignment of a grade that has resulted from human error: i.e., the professor reported an incorrect grade as the consequence of a mistake in computation, in recording or in some other mechanical aspect of the grading process.
-In such instances, it is assumed that the error will be corrected as a result of Step 1 of the Appeals Procedure (Faculty-Student Conference). - B. The following reasons do not constitute "good cause" for the purposes of appealing a grade: - Disagreement with the course or systems requirements established by the professor. - Disagreement with the grading standards established by the professor. - Disagreement with the judgment of the Professor in applying their grading standards so long as they have made a reasonable effort in good faith to be fair and consistent in exercising that judgment.
-Good faith on the professor's part shall be presumed unless the student can offer convincing arguments to the contrary. - The student's desire or "need" for a particular grade, while compelling to the individual on a personal level, shall not be considered "good cause" for purposes of appeal. - Scoring less than 70% on a remediation examination or in a remedial course for the College of Medicine.
+- A. Each of the following reasons, if supported by sufficient evidence, shall constitute "good cause": - Assignment of a grade that is malicious and/or discriminatory: i.e., in determining the grade, the Course Director or Coordinator, Program Director, Clinical Preceptor or Systems Cocoordinator ("professor") clearly did not apply the same standards used for grading other members of the class whose work and behavior were similar to those of the appealing student. - 2.
+Assignment of a grade that is arbitrary and/or capricious: i.e., the Course Coordinator had apparently no discernible rationale for arriving at the grade given. - 3.
+The grade was assigned on a basis other than performance in the course. - 4.
+Assignment of a course grade that has resulted from human error: i.e., the Course Coordinator reported an incorrect grade as the consequence of a mistake in computation, in recording or in some other mechanical aspect of the grading process.
+In such instances, it is assumed that the error will be corrected as a result of Step 1 of the Appeals Procedure (Faculty-Student Conference). - B. The following reasons do not constitute "good cause" for the purposes of appealing a grade: - Disagreement with the course requirements established by the Professor. - Disagreement with the grading standards established by the Professor. - Disagreement with the judgment of the Professor in applying his/her grading standards so long as he/she has made a reasonable effort in good faith to be fair and consistent in exercising that judgment.
+Good faith on the Professor's part shall be presumed unless the student can offer convincing arguments to the contrary. - The student's desire or "need" for a particular grade, while compelling to the individual on a personal level, shall not be considered "good cause" for purposes of appeal. - Students repeating any academic year are ineligible for grade appeals. - Scoring less than 70% on a remediation examination or in a remedial course for the SPM.

 2.4.1.2.
-PROCEDURE FOR FINAL GRADE APPEALS IN THE COLLEGE
+PROCEDURE FOR FINAL GRADE APPEALS IN THE SCHOOL